-Researchers at Regenstreif also developed Adaptive Turnaround Documents (ATAD) within INPC to develop a Real-Time Alert (RTA) System for disease management services [68].
-The RTA relies on clinical decision support services to generate alerts and reminders based on a patient's information in the EHR to send a status document through INPC to a provider as well as the medical record through HTML.
-The coding of specific disease and conditions was based on national clinical vocabularies.
+Researchers at Regenstreif also developed Adaptive Turnaround Documents (ATAD) within INPC to develop a Real-Time Alert (RTA) System for disease management services.
+68 The RTA relies on clinical decision support services to generate alerts and reminders based on a patient's information in the EHR to send a status document through INPC to a provider as well as the medical record through HTML.
+The coding of specific diseases and conditions was based on national clinical vocabularies.
 For those providers that did not have an EHR, the RTA delivers the information via a fax machine.
-Finally, a researcher at Texas A&M University examined how many times users queried patient data within an HIE to test the hypotheses that this access can reduce emergency room visits and inpatient hospitalizations for ambulatory care information among specific populations [69].
-Reductions in preventable ED visits could be a potential interoperability-sensitive measure.
+Finally, a researcher at Texas A&M University examined how many times users queried patient data within an HIE to test the hypotheses that this access can reduce emergency room visits and inpatient hospitalizations for ambulatory care information among specific populations.69 Reductions in preventable ED visits could be a potential interoperability-sensitive measure.
 Data for this study came from the Integrated Care Collaboration of Central Texas' master patient index/clinical data repository called I-Care.
-Medically indigent populations were studied over a two-year period and higher and more comprehensive levels of information were associated with all clinical encounter types, ranging from chronic disease to pediatric care.
-The conclusion was there was no definitive data that utilization of an ER or inpatient hospitalization was reduced because of access to patient data within an HIE, and it was suggested that further research on the relationships of HIE systems to healthcare utilization is necessary.
+Medically indigent populations were studied over a two-year period, and higher and more comprehensive levels of information were associated with all clinical encounter types, ranging from chronic disease to pediatric care.
+Researchers concluded that no definitive data showed that use of an ER or inpatient hospitalization was reduced because of access to patient data within an HIE, and they suggested further research on the relationships of HIE systems to healthcare utilization.